The RADIO Framework

 • Controller: The module which responds to user interactions and processes the data from the store/model in a format the view expects.
 This module is not always needed if the application is small and there's not much passing of data between modules.

-• Model/Client Store: Where the data lives.
+• Model/Client store: Where the data lives.
 Stores contain data which will be presented to the user via views and stores tend to be app-wide for an interview context.
 In reality, you can have multiple stores within an application and stores can contain other stores.

 Other things to consider when defining the responsibilities of components: